hackclub/muse/README.md

 createMuse({ bpm: 10, type: "sine" }) // type can be sine | sawtooth | triangle | square
 ```

-You can also use samples that are listed on the right:
+You can also use samples that are listed to the right of the editor:

 ```js
 createMuse().play`bubbles ; bubbles -`